What is Childhood Cancer?

 The main reasons patients enroll in in pediatric cancer clinical trials are because they feel like they can help themselves and future pediatric cancer patients.
 Also, patients feel like their chances of survival seem better with the proposed experimental treatment and that the benefits outweigh the risks of participating in a clinical trial.

 There are over a hundred current pediatric cancer clinical trials that are currently recruiting, and several may be beneficial to you.
-Our team of patient advocates, who are oncology nurses, and our artificial intelligence based clinical trial matching system will find the best option for you.
+Our team of patient relations coordinators, who are oncology nurses, and our artificial intelligence based clinical trial matching system will find the best option for you.

 With just a few clicks, you can see your clinical trial matches now.
 Click here to use our advanced clinical trial match tool.